mmbman/Katagiri/1979-06-09-Fukanzazengi-Lecture1.md

 [The] last sentence of the main subject of [Fukanzazengi – Universal Recommendation for Zazen](glossary#fukanzazengi) – says, "For you must know that just there, in [Zazen](glossary#zazen), the right [dharma](glossary#dharma) is manifesting itself, and that from the first, [dullness](glossary#dullness) and [distraction](glossary#distraction) are struck aside." [*he repeats the quote*]

 This is a sort of conclusion of [the] main subject in [Fukanzazengi](glossary#fukanzazengi) .
-It means that, if you do [zazen](glossary#zazen) , in zazen, "right [dharma](glossary#dharma)  is manifesting itself" means original nature of the self is manifested, very naturally.
+It means that, if you do [zazen](glossary#zazen), in zazen, "right [dharma](glossary#dharma)  is manifesting itself" means original nature of the self is manifested, very naturally.
 And also that "from the first, [dullness](glossary#dullness)  and [distraction](glossary#distraction)  are struck aside": from the first, distraction and dullness are going away, by themselves, even though there is nothing to force them to go away.
 This is the real meaning of [shikantaza](glossary#shikantaza).
 It's pretty difficult to understand, but this is really true, which you experience in your daily living.
 Life is really based on this teaching.

 When you yourself manifest, if you manifest yourself as you really are, at that time, very naturally from the first, [dullness](glossary#dullness)  and confusion and [distraction](glossary#distraction)  are struck aside.
 Because you are manifesting yourself as you really are from moment to moment; in other words, you can stand up straight, right now, right here, but that means you can manifest yourself.
 So if you can stand up straight, right now, right here, that means you can't be stumbling over distractions; from the first, [they] are struck aside.